Alcides Figueroa Bilingual School: Superlatives

 The school participated in Eastern Illinois University's 2002 Autumnal Equinox project, measuring the shadows at noon in Añasco.
 In 2006, a student team from the school won first place at the "I am a future industrial entrepreneur" regional competition, organized by the Puerto Rico Manufacturers Association and hosted at the University of Puerto Rico at Mayagüez.
 The first prize was awarded to them for their product, Penooff, which consisted of a pen with an integrated replaceable liquid paper cap.
 Two years later, in 2008, as part of Earth Day Week, then-First Lady Luisa Gándara, presided over the prize awarding of Puerto Rico Environmental Quality Board's Environmental Poster Competition, of which two out of seven winners and honorific mentions came from the school.

-It won the Director's Award for the NASA Puerto Rico Space Grant Consortium's "Veggies in Space" program in 2019, which they later presented with local TV personality and meteorologist Ada Monzon at the Mayagüez Mall.
+It won the Director's Award for the NASA Puerto Rico Space Grant Consortium's "Veggies in Space" program in 2019, which they later presented with local TV personality and meteorologist Ada Monzón at the Mayagüez Mall.

 For the academic year 2018–19, it was rated the top high school out of 205 in Puerto Rico.
 The school possesses one of Puerto Rico's lowest school desertion rates, with only 3 cases, or 0.89%, of the whole 2020–21 student body during the fall semester.
 As a participating school of Education Department's International Schools program, it offers classes in Italian.
 However, it is sometimes underfunded, as was the case when the department was handing out office equipment for library schools as part of its RESTART program in 2020, Alcides only received ten chairs, one table and one desk, however, it received three tablets and laptops.